 “Most of it was just an abuse of the voice,” she said.

 Spruill is among the speech pathologists applying their knowledge outside clinical and classroom environments.
-While most speech language pathologists work in schools or health care facilities, there are other therapy settings that benefit from an SLP’s expertise.
+While most speech language pathologists work in schools or healthcare facilities, there are other therapy settings in which an SLP’s expertise can be useful.

 “I can listen to people on the news or even people on the radio or analysts, and I can hear that they’re just misusing their voice.
 And I can automatically tell where that tension is,” Spruill said.
 “We are trained to know what it looks like and what it should sound like.”